cap811/djangofly/README.md

-# 🐍 create-django-app
+# 🐍 Djangofly
-Create-django-app created for making django projects setup even faster.
+Djangofly created for making django projects setup even faster.
+To install package, type in in your terminal window.
+`sudo install -g djangofly`